rainlanguage/rain-protocol/README.md

   - Access to exclusive events, etc.
   - Airdrops, NFTs, etc.
   - Social status
-- Hodling in the redeemable token after `unblock_block` incurs opportunity cost due to frozen liquidity
+- Hodling in the redeemable token after `unblockBlock` incurs opportunity cost due to frozen liquidity
 - As hodlers redeem for liquidity future rewards are increasingly concentrated to the remaining holders

 There is a natural but subjective and individual equilibrium where each hodler chooses to redeem for liquidity after receiving a certain number of rewards.